dukeofharen/httplaceholder/cs-client/docs/StubResponseDto.md

 # HttPlaceholder.Client.Model.StubResponseDto
-A model for storing all possible response paramaters for a stub.
+A model for storing all possible response parameters for a stub.
 ## Properties

 Name | Type | Description | Notes